quality icon

 Average car insurance cost in Indiana by city

-Cities like Hammond, Indianapolis, or Evansville tend to have higher premiums due to heavier traffic, more frequent accidents, and a greater risk of theft or damage.
+If you’re located in cities like Hammond, Indianapolis, or Evansville, you may face higher premiums due to dense traffic, higher accident rates, and an increased chance of theft or damage.

 CityAverage annual cost